About the Program

 UChicago UTEP offers a Master in Arts in Teaching degree and certification in the State of Illinois.
 Back to top »

-UChicago UTEP Elementary offers four endorsements for grades 5 through 8: Mathematics, Social Science, General Science, and Language Arts.
+UChicago UTEP Elementary offers five endorsements for grades 5 through 8: Mathematics, Social Science, General Science, Language Arts and the ESL/BIL endorsement beginning Fall 2017.
 Students are eligible to receive a middle-grades endorsement if they have sufficient undergraduate coursework in that content area and receive the endorsement upon successful completion of the UChicago UTEP Elementary pathway.
 UChicago UTEP candidates may choose to take courses beyond the program requirements—in mathematics or science, for example—in order to become eligible for particular endorsements.
 Back to top »

 4. Why should I enroll in a two-year masters degree program instead of a fast-track alternative, or a nine-month, teaching certification program?